Restaurant in London, United Kingdom

 Is Mangal 2 good for solo dining?

-The open kitchen and informal room make it a reasonable solo option: the atmosphere is lively enough that you won't feel exposed, and the menu is structured to work across different group sizes.
+The open kitchen and informal room make it a reasonable solo option: the atmosphere is lively enough that you won't feel exposed, the menu is structured to work across different group sizes.
 The front-of-house team handles the room with care, which helps solo diners feel looked after rather than an afterthought.

 Is lunch or dinner better at Mangal 2?